How to Choose the Right Language School?

 The short answer is that it depends on what you are looking for.
 There are plenty of great options – including some which are very different from each other.

-Ask yourself, what would you be disappointed by NOT doing?
+(Clue, ask yourself, what would you be disappointed by NOT doing?)

-If, during your research, you identify something as bad match, write that thing down too.
+If, during your research, you identify something as bad match for you, definitely write that down too.

 “Begin with having a very clear objective for what you want from any kind of English language coaching, and match this to the information you can find about each school.“

 Personally, I would avoid buying from the loudest voice or the largest marketing budget.
 I know from my own experience that they are least likely to have a personalised, tailored approach.

 However, like comparing fast food with a cafe.
 Many people really do appreciate the one-size-fits-all service and a big brand name would give them more security.